FREE CONSULTATION

 3.8 Metadata-Based Search

-Searches using embedded image data, EXIF (camera settings, lens, exposure), IPTC (copyright, creator, keywords), and XMP (rights management, workflow data).
-This includes geolocation data when present.
+Every image can carry hidden data alongside its pixels, EXIF data (camera settings, lens, exposure), IPTC data (copyright, creator, keywords), and XMP data (rights management, workflow info), sometimes including geolocation.

 Best for: Photo archiving, copyright enforcement, geolocation research, forensic analysis.